Groom+Style is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 MOCEMTRY Sonic Electric Toothbrush with 10 Duponts Brush Heads, 33000 VPM, 4 Cleaning Mode, IPX7 Waterproof Electric Tooth Brush

-You’re undoubtedly familiar with Philips and Oral-B, the top two manufacturers in our Your House Garden electric toothbrush rankings, while Sonicool is a brand you’ve probably never heard of.
+You’re undoubtedly familiar with Philips and Oral-B, the top two manufacturers in our Groom+Style electric toothbrush rankings, while Sonicool is a brand you’ve probably never heard of.
 This toothbrush, though, is worth a closer look.

 The sonic technology which powers the Sonicool’s cleaning action vibrates 48,000 times per minute in whitening and polishing mode, 41,000 times per minute in cleaning/plaque removal mode, and 31,000 times per minute in sensitive mode (which is also the right choice for brushing gums).
 That makes this brush one of the most powerful on the market, and when combined with its “3D” rotation and oscillation, we believe the Sonicool does just as good a job cleaning and removing plaque as its brand-name competitors.